pravj/blog-repo/content/blog/a-framework-for-using-automation-in-product-design.md

 url = "/blog/automation-product-design-framework/"

 +++
-This article is an attempt to dissect and explain automation, and to provide a framework on how to use automation during product design.
+This article is an attempt to **dissect and explain automation**, and to **provide a framework on how to use automation during product design**.

 It's based on the paper titled, "[A Model for Types and Levels of Human Interaction with Automation](https://ieeexplore.ieee.org/document/844354 "A model for types and levels of human interaction with automation")," by R Parasuraman et al.